umbraco/UmbracoDocs/marketplace-and-integrations/packages/authorized-services.md

 ## Contributing

-The Authorized Services package is open-source and we welcome issues, suggestions for improvement or PRs.
+The Authorized Services package is open-source and we welcome Issues, suggestions for improvement, and PRs.

 You can find the [source code and issue tracker at GitHub](https://github.com/umbraco/Umbraco.AuthorizedServices).

 The readme file there contains further information, expanding on the documentation you have read here.
-This will help anyone interested in understanding how it has been developed and interested in contributing to the solution.
+This will help anyone interested in understanding how it has been developed and how to contribute to the solution.